statelyai/docs/README.md

-# Website
+# Welcome to the Stately docs for Stately Studio and XState

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+Our docs are built using [Docusaurus 2](https://docusaurus.io/).

 ### Installation